bertolinocastro/logbuch/README.md

 In parts:

 1. `projects_folder`
-  It's the full path to where all projects will be stored as well as the compiled _LaTeX_ output.
+  It's the full path to where all ___Projects___ will be stored as well as the compiled _LaTeX_ output.
 I strongly suggest it to be a git repository, as you will probably care about the history of your notes.

 2. `active_project`
   It's the name of the active ___Project___ that Logbuch uses to create new ___Subjects___.
 You should not care about this parameter, just don't let it empty because Logbuch will emit an error message and you should select or create one through `-p` option.